windtronic/twbs-boostrap-release-p3/README.md

 1. Fork and clone this repository to your local machine
 2. Open the repository in Visual Studio Code
-3. Naviagte to releases.py file
+3. Navigate to releases.py file

 4. Run the following code in your terminal ---->  pip install requests
    - This will allow us to make HTTP requests and fetch data from the GitHub API.